The PHP Programming Innovation Award goal is to provide recognition to developers who make outstanding contributions to the PHP community.

 In the following month, the nominees will be announced.
 Then, subscribers to the site may vote on which of the nominated classes they considered to be the most innovative.
 At the beginning of the next month, the winners will be announced as well the new nominees.

 The winning author will be entitled to receive one prize provided by sponsor of choice.
-The remaining nominees may also be entitled to receive one prize as long as they have at least one vote, depending on their award rank and the availability of prizes.
+The remaining nominees may also be entitled to receive one prize, depending on their award rank and the availability of prizes.

 Authors awarded with prizes may choose which of the prizes they would like to receive, with authors choosing in descending order of votes received.
 One author may only receive a prize once per month, even if more than one of his/her class qualified to win prizes.